lara-learning/lara/readme.md

 `start` starts a dev server which serves the frontend on port `:8080`

+Use `yarn compile:watch` during developement to directly hot reload any changes made

+### Ports

+The frontend runs on `http://localhost:8080/` The backend runs on `http://localhost:3000/` the local dynamoDB runs on `http://localhost:8001/` The locally emulated s3 buckets run on `http://localhost:8181/`

 ### Linting

 We're linting our files with ESLint in order to achieving a consistent codestyle and preventing simple errors.
 JavaScript files are linted by ESLint with `@typescript-eslint/recommended` config.